ALM-Rangers/Guidance/src/Branching/perform-migration-from-svn-to-git.md

 ```
 git svn clone ["SVN repo URL"] --prefix=svn/ --no-metadata --authors-file "authors-transform.txt" --stdlayout c:\mytempdir
 ```

+> [!NOTE]
+>
-The –prefix=svn/ is necessary because otherwise the tools can’t tell apart SVN revisions from imported ones.
+> The –prefix=svn/ is necessary because otherwise the tools can’t tell apart SVN revisions from imported ones.
 Setting a prefix (with a trailing slash) is strongly encouraged in any case, as your SVN-tracking refs will then be located at "refs/remotes/$prefix/", which is compatible with Git’s own remote-tracking ref layout (refs/remotes/$remote/).
 Setting a prefix is also useful if you wish to track multiple projects that share a common repository.
 By default, the prefix is set to origin/.

 If you are using the standard trunk, branches, tags layout you’ll just put –stdlayout.
 However if you have something different you may have to pass the –trunk, –branches, and –tags in to identify what is what.
 For example if your repository structure was trunk/companydir and you branched that instead of trunk, you would probably want ‘–trunk=trunk/companydir –branches=branches‘.

+> [!NOTE]
+>
-This command can take a few minutes to several hours depending on the size of the SVN repository.
+> This command can take a few minutes to several hours depending on the size of the SVN repository.
 Upon completion, you will have a Git checkout of your repository.

 ### Convert svn:ignore properties to .gitignore
 If your svn repo was using svn:ignore properties, you can  convert this to a .gitignore file using: